Guang000/FD2/README.md

-# FD2 (ECCV 2026)
+# FD2: A dedicated framework for fine-grained dataset distillation (ECCV 2026)

-FD2: A dedicated framework for fine-grained dataset distillation
+Code will be released soon.